davidin90/davidin90/readme.md

 2. How to use:
 1)  Execute the MDParser.java in CMD using ant build script.
-2)  If you type ¡°help¡± in CMD, the program will show you how to use program.
+2)  If you type help¡± in CMD, the program will show you how to use program.
-3)  If you type ¡°convert a.md to b.html plain¡± in CMD, the program will convert a.md file to b.html file.
+3)  If you type convert a.md to b.html plain in CMD, the program will convert a.md file to b.html file.
 (The file names, a and b, are the arbitrary name)
-4)  If you type ¡°quit¡± in CMD, the program will be exited.
+4)  If you type quit in CMD, the program will be exited.

 3. Software requirements:
 1)  The .md file, which you want to change to html file, should be in your current project directory.